ritvaj/b2b-saas-user-activation-analysis/README.md

 **Interpretation**
 A relatively small share of users return the day after onboarding, suggesting limited early habit formation and reinforcing the need to improve activation clarity and early value delivery.

+### Day 3 Retention

+Measures the percentage of onboarded users who return three days after onboarding and generate any event.

+- Onboarded Users: 603
+- Day 3 Retained Users: 17
+- Day 3 Retention Rate: **2.8%**

+**Interpretation**
+Retention drops sharply by Day 3, indicating that most users fail to build a short-term habit after onboarding.
+This suggests that initial activation alone is not sufficient to sustain engagement, and that the product may lack compelling follow-up value or reminders shortly after first use.